yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 At this point of the protocol flow, the same considerations as in
 {{sec-cname-installation}} apply.

+Before forwarding the Order request to the CA, the IdO SHOULD ensure that the selected CA supports "unauthenticated GET" by inspecting the relevant settings in the CA's `directory` object, as per {{sec-nego-allow-cert-get}}.
+If the CA does not support "unauthenticated GET" of certificate resources, the IdO MUST NOT forward the Order request.
+Instead, it MUST move the Order status to `invalid` and set the `allow-certificate-get` to `false`.
+The same occurs in case the Order request is forwarded and the CA does not reflect the `allow-certificate-get` setting in its Order resource.
+The combination of `invalid` status and denied `allow-certificate-get` in the Order resource at the IdO provides an unambiguous (asynchronous) signal to the NDC about the failure reason.

 ### Capability Discovery

-In order to help a client to discover support for this profile, the directory object of an ACME server contains the following attribute in the `meta`
+In order to help a client to discover support for this profile, the directory object of an ACME server (typically, one deployed by the IdO) contains the following attribute in the `meta` field:
-field:

-- delegation-enabled: boolean flag indicating support for the profile specified in this memo.
+- delegation-enabled (optional, boolean): Boolean flag indicating support for the profile specified in this memo.
 An ACME server that supports this delegation profile MUST include this key, and MUST set it to true.

 The `delegation-enabled` flag may be specified regardless of the existence or setting of the `auto-renewal` flag.

+In order to help a client to discover support for certificate fetching using unauthenticated HTTP GET, the directory object of an ACME server (typically, one deployed by the CA) contains the following attribute in the `meta` field:

+- allow-certificate-get (optional, boolean): See {{sec-nego-allow-cert-get}}.

+### Negotiating an Unauthenticated GET
+{: #sec-nego-allow-cert-get}

+In order to enable the name delegation of non-STAR certificates, this document defines a mechanism that allows a server to advertise support for accessing certificate resources via unauthenticated GET (in addition to POST-as-GET), and a client to enable this service with per-Order granularity.

+Specifically, a server states its availability to grant unauthenticated access to a client's Order certificate by setting the `allow-certificate-get` attribute to `true` in the `meta` field inside the directory object:

+- allow-certificate-get (optional, boolean): If this field is present and set to `true`, the server allows GET (and HEAD) requests to certificate URLs.

+A client states its desire to access the issued certificate via unauthenticated GET by adding an `allow-certificate-get` attribute to the payload of its newOrder request and setting it to `true`.

+- allow-certificate-get (optional, boolean): If this field is present and set to `true`, the client requests the server to allow unauthenticated GET (and HEAD) to the certificate associated with this Order.

+If the server accepts the request, it MUST reflect the attribute setting in the resulting order object.

+Note that even when the use of unauthenticated GET has been agreed upon, the server MUST also allow POST-as-GET requests to the star-certificate resource.

 ### Terminating the Delegation